User0332/PogScript/README.md

 **Feel free to make contributions or suggestions -- just submit a pull request!**

 To use the compiler, download the latest tested release or pre-release from the [Releases](https://github.com/User0332/PogScript/releases) tab.
+You must also have a working version of Python 3.9 or higher for the compiler source to work.

 <br/>

 NOTE: For the source, the command `pogscript build` will build the compiler and remove unnecessary files.
-You must have python and nutika installed for the command to work.
+You must have Python and Nutika installed for the command to work.

 <br/>